 Continuous localization needs

 Your vendor uses a CAT tool to coordinate the localization workflow and build a history – or “translation memory” of past projects.
 Specialized reviewers provide feedback on each localization project, and scores are tracked to identify systematic improvements and grade translators’ performance.
 From time to time bring linguists on site to better understand your business and content needs.

 b.
 Technical validation

-Execute the code for a localized version of your website or app to ensure the copy renders correctly.
+Execute the code for a localized version of your website or app to ensure that the copy renders correctly.
 Check how content looks across screens on desktop and mobile devices.
 The goal is to catch errors before the localized version of your website or app is pushed to customers.

 Step 4: Measure your localization quality against key performance indicators (KPIs)